STELLA: A Multimodal LLM for Protein Functional Annotation via Unified Sequence-Structure Encoding: Methodology of STELLA

-\textbf{Data split.} To ensure consistency, (1) the \textbf{Function} dataset was split following the same strategy adopted by~\citep{abdine2023prot2text}, with a maximum of 40\% sequence similarity allowed between the training and testing sets to ensure a more rigorous evaluation; (2) the \textbf{Enzyme} dataset was split according to the method described in~\citep{hermosilla2021intrinsic}.
+\textbf{Data split.} To ensure a fair comparison with existing benchmarks, we implemented established splitting protocols for both domains.
+(1) For the \texttt{Function} dataset, we adopted the partitioning strategy established by Prot2Text.
+Specifically, a stringent 40\% sequence identity threshold was enforced between the training and testing sets to mitigate potential data leakage and ensure rigorous evaluation of STELLA's generalization capabilities.
+(2) For the \texttt{Enzyme} dataset, we followed the methodology described in IEConv~\citep{hermosilla2021intrinsic}, maintaining consistency with prior studies.

-\textbf{Diversification of instructions } The raw data were transformed into an instruction-based format to support instruction tuning.
-To achieve variation in instruction phrasing, we used web-based ChatGPT (GPT-3.5) to generate rephrased instructions.
-For example, using the query: \textit{“Could you provide 100 alternative ways to rephrase the prompt ‘Please describe the function of the protein’?”}, approximately 100 distinct variations of task instructions were produced (see the instruction list~\ref{box:func_instructions_1} and \ref{box:func_instructions_2} in Appendix~\ref{detailed_instructions}).
-Each generated instruction was manually reviewed for accuracy and relevance, ensuring that only high-quality variations were kept in the final \textbf{Function} dataset.
-We took a similar way to diversify its instructions (see the instruction list~\ref{box:enzyme_instructions} in Appendix~\ref{detailed_instructions}) for the \textbf{Enzyme} dataset.